couchbase/kv_engine/docs/BinaryProtocol.md

         |0 1 2 3 4 5 6 7|0 1 2 3 4 5 6 7|0 1 2 3 4 5 6 7|0 1 2 3 4 5 6 7|
         +---------------+---------------+---------------+---------------+
        0|                                                               |
-        +        Number of compute units in network byte order          + 4|                                                               |
+        +        Number of units in network byte order                  + 4|                                                               |
         +---------------+---------------+---------------+---------------+
         Total 8 bytes